brettchalupa/learn_ruby_with_specs-solutions/README.md

 If you have ideas for new lessons or how to make an existing one better, please open up a Pull Request on GitHub with your proposed changes.
 Thank you!

+A few notes on contributing:

+- Because the sequence of the lessons is intentional, we'll have to collaborate on where to place a lesson.
+- Running `bin/spec` on a repo without solutions should output all of the failures for every spec.
+This means that all referenced constants must be present.

 ### RSpec Style

 There are some potentially contentious decisions for style when it comes to the RSpec found in this project.
 They are generally made with intention though.

 #### `subject` and `described_class`

-In order to make the code easier to change and refactor, I sometimes use RSpec's `subject` to easily call out to the object under test, typically an instantiated `described_class` instead of repeating the class throughout.
+In order to make the code easier to change and refactor, the code sometimes uses RSpec's `subject` to easily call out to the object under test, typically an instantiated `described_class` instead of repeating the class throughout.
 I've found that DRYing up the instance under tests initialization makes it less likely to mess it up or use the wrong class when you only do it once.
 Plus it's easier to change then.

 #### Multiple expectations even in unit tests